determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

          system migrate\": could not find any running process: no such process"``.

       Podman creates several processes when running a container, such as podman, conmon, and catatonit.
-When a Determined AI job is terminated by the user, Slurm will send a SIGTERM to the podman processes.
+When a user terminates a Determined AI job, Slurm will send a SIGTERM to the podman processes.
 However, sometimes the container will continue running, even after the SIGTERM has been sent.

       On Slurm versions prior to version 22, Slurm will place the node in the ``drain`` state, requiring the use of the ``scontrol`` command to set the node back to the ``idle`` state.
 It may also require ``podman system migrate`` to be run to clean up the running containers.

-To ensure that the container that is associated with the job is stopped when a Determined AI job is terminated, create a Slurm task epilog script to stop the container.
+      To ensure the container associated with the job is stopped when a Determined AI job is terminated, create a Slurm task epilog script to stop the container.

-      Set the Task Epilog script in the ``slurm.conf`` file, as shown below, to point to a script that resides in a shared filesystem that is accessible from all compute nodes.
+      Set the Task Epilog script in the ``slurm.conf`` file, as shown below, to point to a script that resides in a shared filesystem accessible from all compute nodes.

          .. code::